towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

   - The shimmer factor appears randomly and secretly, being more likely to occur by training and sending out eligible 'mons.
   - The shimmer only manifests in 'mons that are fully evolved, even if their pre-evos gained the secret shimmer factor.
   - When the shimmer manifests as a 'mon gets sent out, that 'mon gets a large boost to some stats that are low-to-poor.
+  - There is a slight chance that the shimmer will manifest on applicable enemy trainer pokemon.
+  - Certain select enemy trainers will always manifest the shimmer on their applicable pokemon.

 #Trainer-Aiding Features